Exhale Quick-Fix - Help!!!! - My eCig Isn't Working!!!

 Why You Should Regularly Replace Your Coils

-Those vaping at hotter temperatures (such as with a variable voltage battery) will also notice coils degrade more rapidly due to more rapid coating which becomes hardened more quickly due to the extra heat.
+Additionally those who vape at hotter temperatures (such as when using a variable voltage battery) will also notice that coils degrade more rapidly since the additional heat causes a much more rapid development of the residues which also harden more quickly.

 If your coil is struggling to produce a good vape, it is time to change the coil.

-We all vape differently.
-I might vape a lot, you might only vape a little.
-I might vape with a high voltage or wattage, you might use a VG only liquid.
-All these different elements will have an effect on coil life and so will vary from person to person.
+For example, I might vape a lot, you might only vape a little.
+I might vape with a high voltage or wattage, you might too but you might also be using a 100% VG only liquid where as I might prefer a 60/40 blend and each of these different elements have an effect on the lifespan of a coil

 Are you vaping with a Variable Voltage/Wattage Battery?

-A coil that subjected to higher voltages than it is made to resist will burn out more quickly than normal.
-Wicks can become burnt and carbonisation leach into your liquid spoiling its taste.
+A coil subjected to higher voltages than it is made to resist will burn out more quickly than normal.
+Additionally the wicks can become burnt the carbonisation leaching into the liquid spoiling its taste.